 The design of an uncoated ACR steel bridge needs to consider the general geography in which the bridge is located (macro-climate), as well as the local, site-specific characteristics of its location (micro-climate).
-To achieve the performance expected of uncoated ACR steel, prolonged exposure to wetness and/or high levels of chlorides (Cl-), without the opportunity to dry, needs to be prevented.
+To achieve the performance expected of uncoated ACR steel, prolonged exposure to wetness without opportunity to dry, and exposure -and/or-to high levels of chlorides (Cl-), without the opportunity to dry, needs to be prevented.